LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: System Architecture and Security Model

-{\em 2) Active attacks:} aim to intercept, forge, and modify messages and signatures sent from IoT devices.
-We assume that the adversary is equipped with a quantum computer.
-We follow the standard Existential Unforgeability under Chosen Message Attack (EU-CMA) model \cite{guo2018notions}.
-It captures a Probabilistic Polynomial Time (PPT) adversary (\A) aiming at forging message-signature pairs. \A~is able to run passive and active attacks.
-The EU-CMA experiment is defined as follows:
+\begin{enumerate}[leftmargin=*] \item {\em Passive attacks:} aim to monitor and interpret the output of the signature generation interface. \item {\em Active attacks:} aim to intercept, forge, and modify messages and signatures sent from IoT devices.
+We assume that the adversary is equipped with a quantum computer. \end{enumerate} We follow the standard Existential Unforgeability under Chosen Message Attack (EU-CMA) model \cite{guo2018notions}.
+The EU-CMA experiment for an \pkosgn~signature scheme is defined as follows: